anabelle/TetrisTwist3D/README.md

 ## 🤝 Contributing

-We welcome contributions!
+Contributions are welcome!
 Whether it's a bug fix, new feature, or just a suggestion, feel free to open an issue or submit a pull request.

 ## 📜 License